Standard terms and conditions for the purchase of lower value goods, services and works

-Deliverables - means all documents, products and materials developed by the Supplier or its agents, contractors and employees as part of or in relation to the Supply in any form or media, including without limitation drawings, maps, plans, diagrams, designs, pictures, computer programs, data, specifications and reports (including drafts)
+Deliverables - means all documents, products and materials developed by the Supplier (or its agents), contractors and employees as part of or in relation to the Supply in any form or media.
+This includes, without limitation, drawings, maps, plans, diagrams, designs, pictures, computer programs, data, specifications and reports (including drafts)

 Force Majeure Event - means the occurrence after the Contract is entered into but before it expires or is terminated of:

 - war, civil war, armed conflict or terrorism; or

 - nuclear, radioactive, chemical or biological explosion or contamination unless the source or cause of the explosion or contamination is the result of the action of the Supplier; or

 - fire, explosion, storm, riot and civil commotion, tempest, flood, volcanic eruption or earthquake;

 - pressure waves caused by devices travelling at sonic or supersonic speeds; or